 Do you get nervous before speaking in public?
-You take the stage, scan the crowd and suddenly realize that you haven’t practiced as much as you should have.
-You realize your preparation was totally insufficient—but there’s nothing you can do now.
+You take the stage, scan the crowd and suddenly realize that you haven’t practiced as much as you should have—but there’s nothing you can do now.
 And that’s when the butterflies kick into high gear.
 We’ve all been there.

 Job interviews are no different.
 The more insight you have into your position and the company you’re interviewing for, the more poised you’ll be during your talk with the hiring manager.
-So do your homework before the big day and you will be more confident, because you prepared.
+Do your homework before the day and you will be more confident, because you’ll be prepared for your job interview.

 Our friends at NerdWallet suggest you do these five things before setting foot in the interview room: